-With a lower unemployment rate and positive job gains reported, the economic outlook for the rest of the year is looking extremely strong, reports Reuters.
+With a lower unemployment rate and positive job gains reported for the labor market, the economic outlook for the rest of the year is looking extremely strong, reports Reuters.
 While earnings season saw some initial concerns of how much growth the large- and mega-caps could continue to produce, as most outperformed yet again, a growing has helped assuage concerns.

 The unemployment rate fell to 5.4% in July, down from the 5.9% in June, a 16-month low.
 Payrolls (non-farm) also increased 943,000 in July, with average hourly wages increasing 0.4%.
 This reflects the most workers hired in almost a year, with wages continuing to rise.